mweel1/usa_high_level/e-check/index.md

 - A judgement to return money to buyer immediately (if available).
 - A debit tax to paid the plaintiff.
 - Loss of debit.gov access for a certain time period.

+## Funds

+Any funds due will be levied against the debit account unless a jury to anonymously claims they are in a hardship where its reviewed every 30 days.